© Jeff Matthews entry Mar 2012

 The marriage came about in 1058.
 It didn't exactly enjoy the blessings of Sichelgaita's brother, Gisulf, but he, too, was intelligent enough to know that his duchy could use some friendly Normans in the family.
 He was beset by the nearby Duchy of Capua as well as by marauding bands of very unfriendly Normans under the leadership of Robert's younger brother, William of Hauteville.

-to do by admitting to incest.
-Robert and his first
+do by admitting to incest.
+Robert and his first wife, a

-wife, a Norman, were nowhere close to the forbidden
+Norman, were nowhere close to the forbidden degree of

-kinship that defines incest, but it was a
+kinship that defines incest, but it was a ploy that

 worked.
-Robert took his new, young bride off
+Robert took his new, young bride off to his

 Sichelgaita spent the next 18 years of her life leading up to the siege of her own home town of Salerno as a constant companion of her husband, helping him solidify his hold on southern Italy.
 All accounts of her activities report that she was his trusted adviser in affairs of state and military matters.
 Also, she was very devout, which helped her smooth over Robert's difficulties with the Church.
 She was genuinely troubled over the fate of her husband's immortal soul, since he had the bad habit of getting himself excommunicated every now and then for his devil-may-care invasions of Papal land.
 Sichelgaita's diplomatic skill was crucial in straightening out many of these thorny problems.
 On one such occasion, Pope Nicolas II wound up blessing Robert as the rightful ruler of the land he had already taken (most of southern Italy), all this in return for Robert's oath of allegiance to the Pope and the Church.